 - Information is reported to school administration.

-- The person either stays home or will be sent home to isolate per Public Health Guidance.
+- The person either stays home or will be sent home to isolate per Isolation & Quarantine guidance for schools.

 - Student families and Staff of the affected cohort are notified by either a phone call or letter.